angrybino/Comet/docs/Gettingstarted.md

 ## With Rojo

-- Install the latest release from [here](https://github.com/angrybino/Comet/releases).
+- Install the latest release from [releases](https://github.com/angrybino/Comet/releases).
 - Extract the binary source.
 - Rename the `src` folder to `Comet`, and move the `src` folder to your game's repository.
 - Have Rojo point `Comet` to ReplicatedStorage.

+# Basic usage